 Hans Rosling was a great author (and a speaker) and he expressed his ideas in a very clear way.
 One of the great things that open this book, is the test that he gives you at the beginning.
 It comes to prove you, how little you know about the world we live in.
 It drives the point home very clearly.

-It’s a a long book but very well organized.
-You get a good background on Ray Dalio and how he arrived to where he is today.
-I knew him for the past 10 years, but I was amazed to learn that he was broke in the early 80′.
-In a classic american dream story, he was able to build one of the largest (and maybe, best) hedge funds in the world that these days managed over $150B.
+It’s a long book but very well organized.
+You get a good background on Ray Dalio and how he arrived at where he is today.
+I have known him for 10 years but was amazed to learn he was broke in the early 80′.
+In a classic American dream story, he built one of the world’s most significant (and maybe, best) hedge funds that these days manage over $150B.

 Things I liked:

-- He is giving good explanations to each principal and how he got to it.
-There are many cases where he is driving his points with a real life example, which is helpful.
-In a way, you can think on this book as a recipe book for life and business.
-Ray doesn’t want you to follow blindly after this principals but to get you to think on them and come up with a set of principal that is based on your idea, experience and life lessons.
+Ray gives good explanations to each principal and how he got to it.
+There are many cases where he drives his points with a real-life example, which is helpful.
+You can think of this book as a recipe book for life and business.
+Ray wants you to follow these principles, get you to think about them, and develop a set of principles based on your idea, experience, and life lessons.

-- He also giving tools and methodologies to accomplish goals you think are important base on your values.
+He also gives tools and methodologies to accomplish goals you think are essential base on your values.

-- After over 40 years in the stock market, he learned that in order to be so successful you need to be an independent thinker (because the consensus is baked into the price of assets) and you need to be more right than wrong.
+After over 40 years in the stock market, he learned that to be so successful, you need to be an independent thinker (because the consensus is baked into the price of assets), and you need to be more right than wrong.
 So the ability to learn from your mistakes and to keep improving is critical.

-- In the last part of the book, he is talking about business and how to build a group or organization that will be transparent, self improving and able to bubble up with the best ideas.
+In the last part of the book, he talks about business and how to build a group or organization that will be transparent, self-improving, and able to bubble up with the best ideas.
 It sounds easy, but from the past 20 years, I know how hard it is to accomplish.